alaingilbert/Turntable-API/README.md

 [Here are some examples of the data that you'll receive from those events.](https://github.com/alaingilbert/Turntable-API/tree/master/turntable_data)

+### on('ready', function (socket) { })

+Triggered when the bot is connected.
+Do not attempt to use any actions until you receive this event.

 ### on('tcpConnect', function (socket) { })

 Triggered when a socket opens a connection.

 ### on('tcpMessage', function (socket, msg) { })

-Triggered when the bot receives a tcp message.
+Triggered when the bot receives a TCP message.

 ### on('tcpEnd', function (socket) { })